MyRandomShit/tech-progression/reference_materials/99_human.md

 "Always has been.
 We weren't guided by AI.
 We were guided by our future selves."

-"Was any of it real?"
+"Was any of it real?
+My choices, my love, my life?"

 "All of it was real.
 You loved, you lived, you mattered.
-The optimization didn't diminish that—it enabled it."
+The optimization didn't diminish that—it enabled it.
+Your joy was genuine.
+Your love was authentic.
+Free will and guidance aren't opposites when the guide is your own future consciousness."

 Sat in silence.